 An access barrier can be any element of the design or formatting that prevents users from reading and understanding the content.
 The people most susceptible to access barriers are those who struggle with:

-- Vision impairments, including colour blindness and deafblindness
+- Vision impairments, including color blindness and deafblindness

 Learning difficulties like Dyslexia, Dyspraxia, and Hyperlexia